-Warts can sometimes be confused with a corn or a wart can be covered up with hard skin, making it look like a corn.
+Warts can sometimes be confused with a corn as a wart can be covered up with hard skin, making it look like a corn.
 Warts on the bottom of the feet (Plantar Warts) are often painful and need special treatment because they are pushed inwards from pressure so most of the wart is hidden under the skin.

 The main difference between a wart & a corn is: